a-kirsch/vllm/vllm_doc.md

 ### Download Model

 1. Create a **read token** on [Hugging Face](https://huggingface.co/settings/tokens) in **Access Tokens** → **Create Token**
-2. Log in to your account in the terminal:
+2. Log in to your Hugging Face account in the terminal:

     ```bash
     huggingface-cli login